kmamal/node-sdl/README.md

 * `<boolean>[]`

 An array of values, each corresponding to the state of one of the joystick's buttons.
-The values will be `true` for buttons that are pressed and `false` otherwise.
+Each value in the object isarray is either `true` if the corresponding button is pressed, or `false` otherwise.

 ### joystickInstance.hats